top of page

 Will what I say be confidential?

 Confidentiality is vital to the counselling relationship.
 Like all counselling professionals, I receive supervision from another professional/s, with whom I discuss my work.
 My supervisors are bound by the same rules of confidentiality.
 The only circumstance in which I would pass on information outside our sessions, other than in my own supervision, would be if I believe that you or someone else may be at risk of serious harm or if I were required to do so by a court of law.
 Even in this situation I would always try to talk to you first.
-On occasion, you and I may feel it would be helpful to share certain more general information, for example with your GP or Psychiatrist or a young person’s parents or school, but your permission will always be sought before I do this.
+On occasion, you and I may feel it would be helpful to share certain more general information, for example with your GP or Psychiatrist, but your permission will always be sought before I do this.

 Data Privacy Notice